 Part 2 of 2: Dan gets bailed out of jail by an amused Darlene, while rumors fly from wild to wilder, as to why he was arrested.
 Jackie learns why Dan was arrested, and finds herself both angry with, ...

 Tony Micelli, a retired baseball player, becomes the housekeeper of Angela Bower, an advertising executive in New York.
 Together they raise their kids, Samantha Micelli and Jonathon Bower, with help from Mona Robinson, Angela's man-crazy mother.

-'Roseanne' is the story of a working class family struggling with life's essential problems: Marriage, Children, Money and Parents in Law.
-A classic sitcom, the story circles around the Connor family - a family of five (DJ, Darlene, Becky, Roseanne and Dan).
-The household's mother, Roseanne, is being accompanied in her quest to keep the family together by her sister Jackie and various friends over the years.
+'Roseanne' is the story of a working-class family struggling with life's essential problems--marriage, children, money, and parents-in-law.
+A now-classic sitcom, the story circles around the Connor family, a family of five that includes the parents, Roseanne and Dan, and the children, Becky, Darlene, and D.J.
+(David Jacob).
+Roseanne is helped in her challenge to keep the family moving along by her single sister, Jackie, and various friends.
 Written by

 48 of 61 people found this review helpful.

 Was this review helpful to you?